CyVerse-learning-materials/learning-materials-home/README.md

-**E. Adding documentation to Learning Center project as a sub project**
+**E. Add documentation to Learning Center project as a sub project**

 You will need to add imported documentation as a subproject to the learning-materials-home project and to the site code itself.
 Adding as a subproject makes that content searchable.